catarinagmcandido/sudokuProject/README.md

 ### Project for the programming fundamentals course unit

-With this project is expected to create a Sudoku game in python language, using a library to create the graphics.
+With this project is expected to create a Sudoku with a specific variant game in python language, using a library to create the graphics.